High blood sugar is one of the biggest hurdles to improving health, getting in shape and performing well.

 Fix.
-Ensure you pump is well connected at all time, especially if you’ve spent the day doing manual labor.
+Ensure you pump is well connected at all times, especially if you’ve spent the day doing manual labour.
 Be mindful that wearing an exercise belt, for powerlifting and bodybuilding purposes can lead to pump discomfort and disconnect during training, consequently leading to high blood glucose.

 3. Malfunctioning needles.